Timdaviesuk/Dimensions/API Design Explanation.md

 I am wary of over complicating the specification at this early stage.

 ## Value
-Each dimension segment includes a
+Each dimension segment includes a value parameter.
+It is recommended that tools calculate the dimension line length and compare it to this value to ensure they match.
+This to ensure that a change hasn't been made to one property but not the other.

+Tools should not just show this value directly.

+However, this could be abused to the point that people over ride dimension values.
+I believe this is undesirable so it may be worth removing the "value" property.

 ## Dimension as a grouping object
 The simplest measurement is between two objects, however, to accommodate continuous, cumulative (chain), and baseline dimensions, there needs to be a grouping mechanism.

 Therefore a dimension has a GUID, and array of dimension segments.
 Each segment is made of two.

 Possibly each DimensionSegment could have a GUID too.
+Worth considering.

 ## Model geometry referencing
 In the current IFC Schema there is no stable reference to a piece of geometry.
 As such, this specification only allows referencing an entire IFC object.